NEUROIMAGING / DSA

 Complications

-- risk of a permanent neurological deficit following diagnostic DSA is low (0.09-0.14%)
+- the risk of permanent neurological deficit associated with diagnostic DSA is low (0.09-0.14%)

 - increased risk is associated with endovascular procedures (thrombectomy, coiling, stenting, etc.)